- For Members

 WORKING AMERICA HEALTHCARE PROGRAM

 The Working America Health Care program offers WGAE members who do not qualify for collectively bargained health coverage help to navigate the array of options available on the health care exchanges through the Affordable Care Act, compare costs and select the plan that best suits your needs.
 A licensed broker will explain the tax subsidies and credits available and help determine your eligibility.
-Once you are signed up for insurance an advocate is assigned, at no charge, who can help you coordinate care, and answer your coverage and claims and questions.
+Once enrolled, you will receive a welcome packet from Health Advocate with contact information for your Advocate.
+Your assigned Advocate can help you coordinate care, and answer your coverage and claims and questions.
 You will always work with the same advocate.
 Nurses are on staff to answer clinical questions.
-Special Enrollment is available now through November 14, 2014.
-Open enrollment begins November 15, 2014.
-The last day to sign up for January 1, 2015 coverage is December 15, 2014.
-February 15, 2015 is the final application deadline for coverage in 2015.
+Special Enrollment is available now through October 31, 2015.
+Open enrollment begins November 1, 2015.
+January 31, 2016 is the final application deadline for coverage in 2016.
 Visit the WGAE’s Working America Health Care website here: http://www.workingamericahealthcare.org/wgae

 I’m a freelance writer/producer without access to employer-provided health insurance or COBRA.
 What’s available to me?